The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

 They include :

 * A standard cell library
-    * GDS files of all standard cells in the library (or a way to generate them from the layout files, eg. Magic VLSI layout tool)
+    * GDS files of all standard cells in the library (or a way to generate them from the layout files, e.g., Magic VLSI layout tool)
 * A technology LEF file of the PDK being used that includes all relevant information regarding metal layers, vias, and spacing requirements.
-    * Can be generated through the commercial tool Cadence Abstract.
     * See `OpenROAD-flow-scripts/flow/platforms/nangate45/lef/NangateOpenCellLibrary.tech.lef` as an example tech LEF file.
 * A macro LEF file of the standard cell kit that includes MACRO definitions of every cell, pin designations (input/output/inout), and size data of metal layers with port connections.
     * Can be generated through the commercial tool Cadence Abstract.
     * See `OpenROAD-flow-scripts/flow/platforms/nangate45/lef/NangateOpenCellLibrary.macro.lef `as an example macro LEF file.
 * A Liberty file of the standard cell library with PVT characterization, input and output characteristics, timing and power definitions for each cell.
     * See `OpenROAD-flow-scripts/flow/platforms/nangate45/lib/NangateOpenCellLibrary_typical.lib `as an example liberty file.
+* For KLayout: A mapping from LEF/DEF to GDS layers:datatypes

 Adding a new platform additionally requires the following:

 * A validated installation of the OpenROAD flow scripts is available.
 See instructions [here](https://openroad.readthedocs.io/en/latest/user/GettingStarted.html#building-and-installing-the-software).:
 * A general knowledge of VLSI design and RTL to GDS flows.  \
-OpenROAD implements a fully-automated RTL-GDSII but it requires familiarity with the OpenROAD flow scripts flow and the scripts provided to enable debugging in case of problems.Add a flow section briefly describing the OR or ORFS flow steps to add the platform a platform here
+OpenROAD implements a fully-automated RTL-GDSII but it requires familiarity with the OpenROAD flow scripts flow to enable debugging in case of problems.

 # Adding a New Platform to OpenROAD <a name="ANPOpenROAD"></a>